commerce-docs/devdocs-for-tests/config-guide/cli/config-cli-subcommands-i18n.md

 ## Create a language package {#config-cli-subcommands-xlate-pack}

 As opposed to a translation dictionary, you can translate any or all words and phrases in the Magento application using a language package.
-You can translate a particular component&mdash;like a module or a theme&mdash;using a translation dictionary.
+You can translate a particular component---like a module or a theme---using a translation dictionary.
 [Learn more about language packages].

 This section discusses how to create a language package, which writes `.csv` files to modules and themes.
 To create a language package, you must perform the tasks discussed in the following sections:

 1. [Collect and translate words and phrases](#config-cli-subcommands-xlate-dict).

   (The `--magento` parameter is required.)

 1. [Run the language package command](#config-cli-subcommands-xlate-pack-cmd).
 1. [Create directories and files](#m2devgde-xlate-files).